krokosik/last_snow/README.md

 2. Another way is to use a cross-over Ethernet cable to connect the PC and the Raspberry Pi directly.
 This method is not recommended, as it requires a special cable.

 3. If all else fails you can connect the Raspberry Pi to Wifi.
 To do this, you need to first kill the main program, in order to see the taskbar.
 For this, see how to connect via SSH below.
 Once you have the taskbar, click on the network icon and connect to the network.

+Make sure the Pi is connected by pinging it from the PC.
+Open the terminal and execute `ping last-snow.local`.

 ### Software